stcarrez/ada-ado/docs/Tutorial.md

 # Tutorial

-This small tutorial explains how an application can access a database (MySQL or SQLite) to store its data by using the Ada Database Objects framework.
+This small tutorial explains how an application can access a database (PostgreSQL, MySQL or SQLite) to store its data by using the Ada Database Objects framework.
 The framework has several similarities with the excellent [Hibernate](http://www.hibernate.org/) Java framework.